 In Holt, however, the average commute to work is quite long.
 On average, people spend 41.68 minutes each day getting to work, which is significantly higher than the national average.

-As is often the case in a small town, Holt doesn't have a public transportation system that people use for their commute.
+Holt is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Holt in 2022 was $32,460, which is middle income relative to Florida and the nation.
 This equates to an annual income of $129,840 for a family of four.
 However, Holt contains both very wealthy and poor people as well.